William Rogue: The Blimp

-Toward the end of 1998 Allan, Alexander and JD Allan began rehearsing with Mark Brown, Gary Craig and saxophonist Carol McBay.
+Toward the end of 1998 Allan, Alexander and JD Allan began rehearsing with Mark Brown, Gary Craig and saxophonist Ara McBay.
 This would constitute the original line up of The Blimp.
 In the spring of 2000 Brown departed to join the Cosmic Rough Riders.
 George Berry was brought in to replace him soon after.
-Berry and Craig were former members of Rust, which included Gordon Garrow and Kenny McLeod, subsequently of Eska (band).
-At the beginning of 2001 Carol McBay relocated to London and departed the band.
+Berry and Craig were former members of Rust, which included Gordon Garrow and Kenny McLeod, subsequently of Eska.
+At the beginning of 2001 Ara McBay relocated to London and departed the band.
 In the spring of 2001 The Blimp began recording the first of several sessions with engineer and producer Duncan Cameron, which would be released as their debut album, Square Go, the following year.

 Controversy

 In the summer of 2001 The Blimp released their debut single Bad Bitch Dog Don't Bite on London based independent label Stuntman Recordings.
 The single was subsequently banned from radio airplay across the capital.
 The reason stated was the gratuitous use of the word 'bitch' in the lyrics, despite the song clearly being about a dog.
 Allan's uncompromising lyrical style and use of Glaswegian vernacular would continue to pose problems for broadcasters throughout his career.